proofcarryingdata/zupass/README.md

 All PCDs consist of:

 - a "claim", which is an arbitrarily-structured set of fields (cryptographic identifiers such as public keys, hashes, Merkle roots, etc.) and an implicit set of claimed relationships between these fields.
 The set of claimed relationships is given by the PCD "type."
 - a "proof" attached to the "claim," which is a cryptographic proof of the claim.
-All PCDs within this SDK also expose a `prove` and `verify` function, which allow you to instantiate them, and verify that they are indeed correct.
+All PCDs within this SDK also expose a `prove` and `verify` function, which allows you to instantiate them, and verify that they are indeed correct.

 Many PCDs are [zkSNARKs](https://learn.0xparc.org/materials/circom/prereq-materials/topic-sampler).
 However, not all PCDs are zkSNARKs, or even zero-knowledge proofs.
 For example, one PCD that is not a zkSNARK is a piece of data signed by an RSA private key along with the corresponding public key: